LutherNavigator/manual/markdown/dev/scripts.md

 ## Environment Variables

 This script, `env.py`, is not meant to be used by itself.
-It reads contents of the `.env` file in the root of the project repository and provides the data in a more Python-friendly format.
+It reads the contents of the `.env` file in the root of the project repository and provides the data in a more Python-friendly format.
 The script is used by other scripts, specifically the ones that need access to sensitive environment variables such as the database URL.

 ## Test